pankajkarman/pankajkarman.github.io/pages/research.md

 ### Papers in preparation/review

--   **P. Kumar** and J. Kuttippurath: *Long-term variation in sources of tropospheric ozone in Antarctica,* in preparation.

 -   **P. Kumar** and J. Kuttippurath: *Causal Discovery of drivers of surface ozone variabilty in Antarctica,* in preparation.

 -   **P. Kumar**, J. Kuttippurath, P. von der Gathen, I. Petropavlovskikh, B. Johnson, Audra McClure-Begley, P. Cristofanelli, P. Bonasoni, M. E. Barlasina, and R. Sánchez: *Climate impact of tropospheric ozone trends in Antarctica,* Environmental Science & Technology, in revision.